ConquistadoresTWoW/LootBlare/readme.md

 - **Auto-Close**: The frame closes automatically after the set time.
 Toggle this feature on or off with:
   `/lootblare autoClose on/off` or `/lb autoClose on/off`

+- **Auto-Close when using a spell**: After the time ends, close the frame when using a spell.
+Toggle this feature on or off with:
+  `/lootblare hideWhenUsingSpell on/off` or `/lb hideWhenUsingSpell on/off`

 - **Configuration Commands**: For a full list of configuration options, type:
   `/help`